valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 - A new "/move_turtle" node that:
     - subscribes to the "/turtle1/Pose" topic
     - Publish to the "/turtle1/cmd_vel" topic a message Twist
-    - if the running time is greater to 10s, the robot stops
-    - if the position in x direction of the robot is greater than 10m, the robot stops
+    - if the position in x or y direction of the robot is greater than 7m, the robot stops